jconwell/domain_suffixes/README.rst

 ----
 TO DO List
 ----

-A lot of the suffixes listed in https://publicsuffix.org/list/public_suffix_list.dat are not actually recognized TLDs, but are suffixes used for Dynamic DNS (https://en.wikipedia.org/wiki/Dynamic_DNS).
+1. A lot of the suffixes listed in https://publicsuffix.org/list/public_suffix_list.dat are not actually recognized TLDs, but are suffixes used for Dynamic DNS (https://en.wikipedia.org/wiki/Dynamic_DNS).
 At some point I'd like parse that information and to pull out Dynamic DNS suffixes from actual TLDs.

+2. Probably more unit tests